Get all the latest data for Santo Domingo

 Where are infrastructure projects boosting demand in Santo Domingo in 2026?

-As of early 2026, the top areas in Santo Domingo where major infrastructure projects are boosting housing demand include the Malecón/George Washington Avenue corridor, the western extension toward Los Alcarrizos, and the vicinity of the planned convention center near Avenida Abraham Lincoln.
+As of early 2026, the areas in Santo Domingo where infrastructure projects are most clearly boosting housing demand are the western corridor along the Autopista Duarte toward Los Alcarrizos (Metro Line 2C) and the Malecon waterfront axis along Avenida George Washington.

 What do locals and insiders say the market feels like in Santo Domingo?